TimMangan/App-Info/docs/Windows/Blender/InstallConfigure.md

 Normal MSI parameters are available for quick/passive/silent installation.

+## SilentInstallHQ
+Silent Install HQ provides information on the silent install of this app https://silentinstallhq.com/?s=Blender

 ## Typical Configuration Items

 This identifies the most commonly interesting configuration items in the application.